mozillascience/studyGroup/lessons/python_debugging/lesson.md

     # Demonstrate here

-The REPL has been a major feature of interpretted languages like Python for good reason: quick and dirty testing.
+The REPL has been a major feature of interpreted languages like Python for good reason: quick and dirty testing.
  - Don't know how a library function behaves?
 Test it in the REPL.
  - Unsure of your syntax?
 Check it in the REPL.
  - Not sure how to tackle a problem?
 Try it step by step with some test data in the REPL.

 Where this form of testing falls through is consistency and automation.
 Every time the developer makes a change, she has to remember what to test and type it into the command line.
-Even with tab completion, or cpy and paste, this is repetitive and tests will be missed.
+Even with tab completion, or copy and paste, this is repetitive and tests will be missed.

 That's where unit tests come in.
 Unit tests are the smallest testable parts of a program.
 That smallness of them makes them easier to automate, and also (as we'll see) easier to debug.
 Python includes a module [`unittest`](https://docs.python.org/3.5/library/unittest.html) that can handle this work flow.